Johanne101/holbertonschool-higher_level_programming/README.md

 data processing.

-Python also supports several programming paradigms, and can be used for,
-#Procedural Programming, Functional Programming and Object Oriented Programming.#
-Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.
+Python also supports several programming paradigms, and can be used for, **Procedural Programming, Functional Programming and Object Oriented Programming** Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.